dotnet/docs-aspire/docs/community-toolkit/hosting-bun.md

 The Bun hosting integration models a Bun application as the `Aspire.Hosting.ApplicationModel.BunAppResource` type.
 To access this type and APIs that allow you to add it to your app host project, install the [📦 CommunityToolkit.Aspire.Hosting.Bun](https://nuget.org/packages/CommunityToolkit.Aspire.Hosting.Bun) NuGet package in the app host project.

-This integration expects that the Bun executable has already been installed on the host machine, and that it is available in the system path.
+This integration expects that the Bun executable has already been installed on the host machine, and that it's available in the system path.

 ### [.NET CLI](#tab/dotnet-cli)